nasuni-labs/nasuni-dashboards/README.md

 2. Log in to Grafana.
 The default username is **admin**, and the default password is **admin**.
 Grafana will prompt you to change the default password after logging in.

-3. Under the Configuration (gear) icon, add InfluxDB as a data source using the details from your install:
+3. Under the Connections (two overlapping circles) icon, add InfluxDB as a data source using the details from your install:

     - Name(1): InfluxDB (Make sure default is toggled on)
     - URL(2): http://localhost:8086 (if all components are installed on the same computer, use **localhost** as the value otherwise, replace localhost with the FQDN of the InfuxDB server)